 Summary

 With its physical barriers, innate sentries, and memory acquiring cells, the vertebrate immune system is a highly vigilant and versatile guard against the infectious pathogens that surround us every day.
 It is fair to say that you wouldn’t be reading this if your skin and mucous membranes weren’t walling pathogens out.
 If your macrophage “sentries” weren’t guarding against any pathogens that managed to cross that barrier.
-Even if those two defenses alone aren’t enough to defeat the pathogenic menace, your B and T cells will be there to learn how to better detect and fight the enemy and then reuse that crucial information again and again in the many microscopic battles to come.
+Even if those two defenses alone aren’t enough to defeat the pathogenic menace, your B and T cells will be there to learn how to better detect and fight the enemy, and then reuse that crucial information again and again in the many microscopic battles to come.

 References